Semiparametric Estimation of Latent Variable Asset Pricing Models

 This paper studies the use of noisy high-frequency data to estimate the time-varying state-price density implicit in European option prices.
-A kernel estimator of the conditional pricing function and its derivatives is proposed that can be used for model-free pricing, hedging, and risk measurement.
+A dynamic kernel estimator of the conditional pricing function and its derivatives is proposed that can be used for model-free risk measurement.
 Infill asymptotic theory is derived that applies when the pricing function is either smoothly varying or driven by diffusive state variables.
-Trading times and moneyness levels are modelled by nonstationary marked point processes to capture intraday trading patterns.
-The estimator is applied to S&P 500 E-mini European call and put option mid quotes using iterated plug-in bandwidth surfaces.
-A simulation study investigates the performance of the estimator in various scenarios.
-An application towards delta- and minimum variance-hedging illustrates the use of the estimator.
+Trading times and moneyness levels are modeled by marked point processes that capture intraday trading patterns.
+A simulation study investigates the performance of the estimator using a varying plug-in bandwidth in various scenarios.
+Empirical analysis using S&P 500 E-mini European option quotes reveals significant time-variation at intraday frequencies.
+An application towards delta- and minimum variance-hedging further illustrates the use of the estimator

 Work in Progress

 Evaluating Option-Implied Density Forecasts with Demand Curves (with Oliver Linton)